microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/New-MgDeviceAppMgtMdmWindowInformationProtectionPolicy.md

 Connections to these resources are considered enterprise data.
 If a proxy is paired with a cloud resource, traffic to the cloud resource will be routed through the enterprise network via the denoted proxy server (on Port 80).
-A proxy server used for this purpose must also be configured using the EnterpriseInternalProxyServers policy To construct, see NOTES section for ENTERPRISEPROXIEDDOMAINS properties and create a hash table.
+A proxy server used for this purpose must also be configured using the EnterpriseInternalProxyServers policy To construct, please use Get-Help -Online and see NOTES section for ENTERPRISEPROXIEDDOMAINS properties and create a hash table.

 ```yaml
 Type: Microsoft.Graph.PowerShell.Models.IMicrosoftGraphWindowsInformationProtectionProxiedDomainCollection[]